Eterea/blender/docs/tips.md

 [New Socket Shapes — Blender Developers Blog](https://code.blender.org/2025/08/new-socket-shapes/)

+[Node Parts - Blender Manual](https://docs.blender.org/manual/en/latest/interface/controls/nodes/parts.html) - Sockets Colors - Valid Conversions

-[Obj node caching](https://x.com/quackarooners/status/1919822118625108117?s=12) - (**for 4.5**) - Great tips for OBJ animation sequences - Read response by Quackers: *“You can even squeeze out a lot more performance out of this by not importing an OBJ for every point.
+[Obj node caching](https://x.com/quackarooners/status/1919822118625108117?s=12) - (**for 4.5**) - Great tips for OBJ animation sequences - Read response by Quackers: “You can even squeeze out a lot more performance out of this by not importing an OBJ for every point.
 Instead, you can use as many points as the sequence length, load all OBJs, and use Instance on Points.
-Pretty much an 80x speedup for 39k”*
+Pretty much an 80x speedup for 39k”

 [How to Fracture Anything with Blender 3.0 and Geometrynodes!](https://www.youtube.com/watch?v=keKDABQfxQU) - Great tutorial by Cartesian Caramel